-As the naturvation Atlas13 shows, there are plenty of examples of private companies taking the initiative to implement nature based solutions in cities.
+As the naturvation Atlas shows, there are plenty of examples of private companies taking the initiative to implement nature based solutions in cities.
 Below we propose six steps to take in order to engage private sector companies in the development of nature based solutions:

-Mapping the relevant private sector actors with interests and l input in i the NBS 1 targeted a rea.
+Mapping the relevant private sector actors with interests a nd input in the NBS targeted a area.
 This includes mapping:

-, , , , , , , , , , , , , , , , , , , Business associations (for instance city chamber of commerce) and departments that can facilitate contact; Citizens with special links to private sector actors; Private sector companies with location in the designated area; Private owners of buildings and installations in the designated areas; Private sector companies already defined with an implicit role in the NBS project (if relevant); Utilities with interests and services provided in the area.
+Ш Business associations (for instance city chamber of commerce) and departments that can facilitate contact; Citizens with special links to private sector actors; Private sector companies with location in the designated area; Private owners of buildings and installations in the designated areas; Private sector companies already defined with an implicit role in the NBS project (if relevant); Utilities with interests and services provided in the area.